fossas/fossa-cli/docs/references/strategies/languages/rust/rust.md

 2-10 seconds, which is potentially wasteful, but far less so than the 10 minutes that it would take to download entire crates.

-We can interrogate the JSON output for direct and deep dependency info, but it is non-trivial to do so.
+We can interrogate the JSON output for direct and transitive dependency info, but it is non-trivial to do so.
 For more info, see the metadata schema found [here](https://doc.rust-lang.org/cargo/commands/cargo-metadata.html)